lgreenlaw2022/Database-Assingment/README.md

 Users can add their own workouts or do one of the workouts from the recommendations table.
 User's can query for a workout according to the length, exercise type, and difficulty.
 They could also do the same workout again by searching the name.
 This allows user to quickly find a workout to their needs and add it to their workout log.
 The workout log either connects to one of the user workouts or one of the recommended workouts.

+There is also user workout table.
+The workout log connects the user workout to the user id.
+The user workout and workout recommendation tables are separate because each user may have very specific workouts with specialized descriptions that should not be included as recommendations.
+Further because there is a many to many relationship between the user and both workout tables, I do not want to keep the user id connected to a combined workouts table (recommendations + user's workouts).
+It is easier to query from the workout log based on user than having to check if an entry in a combined workout log is a user workout or a recommendation.
+Thus, while the tables are very similar, I have defined them separately to provide clarity in the code and make the queries simpler.

 why did I not pick name as the PK?

 - workout tables — how to do these logs